unemployable/Golf-Mk5-RCD330-CAN-Filter/README.md

   HAL_NVIC_SetPriority(EXTI15_10_IRQn, 0, 0);
   HAL_NVIC_EnableIRQ(EXTI15_10_IRQn);
 ```
-Had to configure some "fake" EXTI pins (PB4 & PA5) in order to get CubeIDE to generate the required EXTI templates.
+Had to configure some "fake" EXTI pins (PB4 & PA5) in order to get CubeIDE to generate the required EXTI templates.<BR>
-Needed to manually modify them to use the correct pins (as above) and comment out any extra unwanted code for the fake pins...
+Needed to manually modify them to use the correct pins (as above) and comment out any extra unwanted code for the fake pins...<BR>
-There should no longer be a need to solder additional wires to enable EXTI work arounds.
+There should no longer be a need to solder additional wires to enable EXTI work arounds.<BR>
-Unfortunately it is not possible to also enable UART4 Rx EXTI (PA11), as it is shared with CAN1 Rx (PC11) (i.e. both pin 11).
+Unfortunately it is not possible to also enable UART4 Rx EXTI (PA11), as it is shared with CAN1 Rx (PC11) (i.e. both pin 11).<BR>
-This is just a limitation of how the STM32 EXTI interrupts are multiplexed together between ports.
+This is just a limitation of how the STM32 EXTI interrupts are multiplexed together between ports.<BR>

 In this version, I am starting to experiment with detecting a button *"long press"*.<BR>
 Currently, a *long press* of the Menu button switches it to the default *RCD330 mode*, (short press for *MFD mode*).<BR>